dengjuncan/dengjuncan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me
-I'm a second year Ph.D student from the College of information science and electronic engineering, Zhejiang University.
+I'm a fourth year Ph.D student from the College of information science and electronic engineering, Zhejiang University.
 My research interests include model compression (typically vector quantization) and edge accelerators.

 I'm advised by Prof. Kejie Huang.
 I used to be a research intern at VIVO Mobile Communication.
 Currently, I am seeking internship and academic collaboration opportunities.